Sprinterzzj/silda/README.md

 By using SILDa, you agree to the license terms set out above.

 ### Privacy
-We take privacy seriously.
+We take privacy very seriously.
 For this reason, we used software to automatically blur faces and licence plates, and in addition we verified the results manually.
 If you have any concerns regarding the images and other data provided with this dataset, or find faces or